cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 Before accessing an API endpoint like this, a client needs to obtain a client access token using its credentials (the client id and secret) from publiq's authorization server.

+## Requirements

+-   A client id
+-   A client secret
+-   Your API requests are always made from a **backend** system

+See [requesting client credentials](./requesting-credentials.md) how to obtain a set of client credentials.

+## Flow

 1. The client makes a request to the authorization server with its id and secret.

 2. The authorization server validates the request and, if successful, sends a response with an access token.